-NGINX Amplify shuts down January 31, 2026.
-Migrate to GetPageSpeed Amplify today — works with your existing agent!
+NGINX Amplify has shut down.
+Switch to GetPageSpeed Amplify — works with your existing agent!

 Drop-in NGINX Amplify replacement